Most winglet technologies act on the result.

 APC’s architecture therefore considers:

-The goal is to enable aerodynamic improvement without fundamental modification of the primary wing structure.
+The objective is to enable aerodynamic improvement without fundamental modification of the primary wing structure.

-The aerodynamic concepts are evaluated through a structured validation process combining analytical methods, simulation, and engineering integration studies.
+APC evaluates aerodynamic concepts through a structured validation pathway combining analytical methods, simulation, and engineering integration studies.

 This process includes: